unnamedd/Powerline/README.md

-The signature for a command handler closure is `(Command.Result) throws -> Void`, so you could just as easily put the handler function somewhere else.
+The signature for a command handler closure is `(Command.Process) throws -> Void`, so you could just as easily put the handler function somewhere else.

 ```swift
 let command = Command(